SiddheshKhedekar/dooex-client/README.md

 # DooEx
-Explore Google doodles with a *bleeding edge* and ever-evolving React PWA.
+Explore Google doodles with a *bleeding edge* and ever-evolving React PWA on [dooex.herokuapp.com](https://dooex.herokuapp.com/

 This is the current (fourth) iteration of the project that is part of a private git module cluster.
 The residents of the cluster are public.

 * [Client](https://github.com/zhirzh/dooex-client)
 * [Data](https://github.com/zhirzh/dooex-data)
 * [Server](https://github.com/zhirzh/dooex-server)

-The app is hosted on [dooex.herokuapp.com](https://dooex.herokuapp.com/).

 #### Archive